 Then, multiply the diameter you get for the cost of grinding per inch.
 For instance, if your stump measures 10 inches, and the grinding cost per diameter is $5.50, multiply 10 by 5.50 to get the total price for grinding the stump.

-In case of additional charges, the stump grinding service should tell you in advance.
+In case of additional charges, the stump removal service should tell you in advance.
 For instance, some professionals charge extra costs for large roots and for grinding below the ground.

 Charged per stump or inch?

 The charges differ from one stump grinding service to another.
 Some will charge about $95 per stump, but this cost may fluctuate depending on the stump’s size.
 Other professionals charge per inch.